 This was one of my first blog drafts.
-I’ve gone back-and-forth with finishing it for 3 years because of the obvious–who wants to put their two-cents in regarding anything about Muslims?
+I’ve gone back-and-forth with finishing it for 3 years because of the obvious–who wants to put their two-cents in regarding anything about race?
 But I feel I have to publish it.
 I know I’m not a well-known blogger, only about 100 people will even see this.
 But for my own heart I want to get this out there.

 When I was young I would go to my mom’s dance studio and play an old Kris Kristofferson record.
 My favorite song was “Jesus Was A Capricorn” and my favorite lyric was “most of us hate anything that we don’t understand.”
 I feel like a lot of the racial, social and political tension in the country is continuing because we aren’t willing to take the time to understand each other.

 Every race, religion and creed has a handful of nut-jobs, and when they decide to show-out we’d rather just toss the whole lot.
 You know what they say, “Throw the baby out with the bath water.”
-It’s a lot easier than actually doing the hard work of engaging with our fellow man–and not just the ones like us.
+It’s a lot easier than doing the hard work of actually engaging with our fellow man–and not just the ones like us.

-There’s a high percentage of black males incarcerated, therefore all black males you see probably have a criminal history.
-There are some Mormon fundamentalists who still practice polygamy, therefore all Mormons really wish they could have 5 wives.
-A portion of Muslims believe terrorist activity is justified according to their radical views, so all Muslims must be potential terrorists.
+There’s a high percentage of black males incarcerated, therefore all black males you see have a criminal history.
+There are Mormon fundamentalists who still practice polygamy, therefore all Mormons really wish they could have 5 wives.
+A small portion of Muslims believe terrorist activity is justified according to their radical views, so all Muslims must be potential terrorists.
 You know some white people who throw around racial slurs, so all white people are supremicist.
 You get the idea.

 I Wish You Had a Muslim Neighbor